-For the 2023 contest, the Autumn House staff as well as select outsider readers serve as the preliminary readers, and the final judge is Pam Houston.
-The winner receives publication of a full-length manuscript and $2,500.
-The submission period opens January 1, 2023, and closes May 31, 2023 (Eastern Time).
-We will announce the finalists and the winner of the contest by October 15, 2023.
+For the 2024 contest, the Autumn House staff as well as select outsider readers serve as the preliminary readers, and the final judge is Kristen Arnett.
+The winner receives publication of their full-length manuscript and $2,500.
+The submission period opens on January 1, 2024, and closes on February 29, 2024 (Eastern Time).
+We will announce the finalists and the winner of the contest by June 1, 2024.

 Guidelines for the Autumn House Fiction Prize

 - The winner will receive book publication, a $1,000 honorarium, and a $1,500 travel/publicity grant to promote their book

 - All finalists will be considered for publication

 - Fiction submissions should be approximately 150-300 double-spaced pages (37,500- 75,000 words)

 - The reading fee is $35 (We will waive the submission fee for those undergoing financial hardship or living with limited means.
 Before you reach out to request a waived fee, please read our full statement and instructions here.
 If the guidelines are not followed, we will not be able to offer a waived fee.)
 All fee waivers for the 2024 Fiction Prize have been spoken for; we apologize for any inconvenience.